-Over the course of the next two labs, you will be implementing a prediction method called Self-confirming Price Predictions and an optimization routine called LocalBid.1 In this lab, you will implement an optimization routine only; then next time, you will implement a price prediction algorithm.
+Over the course of the next two labs, you will be implementing a prediction method that generates so-called self-confirming prices, and an optimization routine called LocalBid.
+In this lab, you will implement an optimization routine only; then next time, you will implement a price-prediction algorithm.
 But before writing any code, you will develop your intuition about how one might bid in simultaneous second-price auctions by working through a few examples.
 These examples involve both complements and substitutes.